Rules For Claiming County Records

 2.c) If the score has been recorded onto a final results sheet published online and so being made freely available from the organising club or organisation.

 2.d) If the score was achieved at a shoot run to ArcheryGB or World Archery (WA) rules regarding sighters/practice and multiple rounds.
-See footnote below for update to rules as of 1st October 2016*.

 2.e) If the score is higher numerically than the previous record.
 A higher known number of hits and golds will not count.